mattmc3/antidote/misc/grammar.md

   overrides the inherited one.
 The `using:` entry itself is forced to `kind:clone` and has its own `path:` dropped.
 - A subplugin word takes the annotation set of its `using:` target's type.
+- Any annotation can be preset.
+A preset is the last place antidote looks, so the value order is line, then `using:`, then `preset:`.
+On a `preset:` line `path:` is an ordinary default path, not the bare-word prefix it becomes on a `using:` line.
+- Presets are keyed by the directory a bundle clones into, so every spelling of a repo shares one set, and they reach bare words under a `using:` for that repo.
+A path-style `using:` is the exception: its bare words resolve to their own subdirectories, so a preset on the parent directory does not reach them.

 ### Values